fontforge/libuninameslist/README.md

 Description
 -----------

-This program is updated for Nameslist.txt ver7.0 and ListeDesNoms.txt ver 7.0.
+This program is updated for Nameslist.txt ver 7.0 and ListeDesNoms.txt ver 7.0.

 http://sourceforge.net/projects/libuninameslist/files/ is not kept up to date.

 Nameslist.txt